microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Simple Node devcontainer.json](17-node-devcontainer.png)

 Here is an example of what a slightly more elaborate `devcontainer.json` looks like for our Python project.
-Note that it references a Dockerfile rather than an image directly using the `dockerfile` property.
+It references a Dockerfile rather than an image directly using the `dockerfile` property.
 It also installs the Python extension automatically, and establishes a set of container-specific settings once the container is created, such as linting:

 ![More detailed Python devcontainer.json](18-python-devcontainer.png)